barrymcandrews/aurora-server/README.md

     ```

 #### Audio Source
 This server reads audio for the visualizer from a UNIX named pipe or FIFO.
 Any program that is capable of outputting audio to a FIFO can be used as the audio source.
-In my examples, I use Mopidy since it can stream from Spotify, SoundCloud and Google Music.
-You can see instructions on how to install Mopidy [here](https://docs.mopidy.com/en/latest/installation/).
-I also provide an example configuration file for mopidy located at `config/mopidy.conf`.
+Some examples are:

+* [Raspotify](https://github.com/dtcooper/raspotify)  ―  A client for Spotify Connect
+* [Mopidy](https://www.mopidy.com/) ― A music server that can stream from Spotify, SoundCloud, Google Play Music, and more.

+In the end, it doesn't matter what program you use as long as it writes audio to the FIFO specified in the config file.
+The default location is `/tmp/aurora-fifo`

 ### Installation